pranav-ganesh/tp/docs/UserGuide.md

   (e.g., `filter gender called 2` will be interpreted as `filter called 2`)
 * If the last argument is not an integer, it will be interpreted as a `CATEGORY`.
   (e.g., `filter gender called` will be interpreted as `filter called`)
+* If more than one category is entered, the last category will be interpreted as the `CATEGORY`.
+  (e.g., `filter gender called 3` will be interpreted as `filter called 3`)

 **Common issues:**